 Unlike American Express, neither Visa nor Mastercard are in the charge of issuing or distributing their own debit and credit cards.
 Instead, both companies license card issuing rights and provide the technology for banks to process credit card payments made between customers and merchants.

-Managing Mastercard and Visa cards is the responsibility of financial institutions, such as banks or credit unions.
+Instead, managing Mastercard and Visa cards is the responsibility of financial institutions, such as banks or credit unions.
 They act as debit and credit card issuers and are responsible for determining transaction fees and what rewards programs cardholders are eligible for.

 Near universal acceptance worldwide

-Both Visa and Mastercard credit cards are accepted almost anywhere, as the world’s most extensive global card networks.
-If a store or online merchant shows the Visa or Mastercard symbols are their checkout, they must accept all cards that belong to the Visa or Mastercard network, no matter who the issuing bank is and what country the card originates from.
+If a store or online merchant shows the Visa or Mastercard symbols at their checkout, they must accept all cards that belong to the Visa or Mastercard network, no matter who the issuing bank is and what country the card originates from.
 This makes both card brands very reliable options when traveling abroad.

 Fees & reward tiers